MuhammadAhmedSuhail/MuhammadAhmedSuhail/README.md

 ## About Me

-Hello, tech enthusiasts! 😄 I'm Muhammad Ahmed Suhail, a passionate data scientist and full-stack developer.
+Hello, tech enthusiasts! 😄 I'm Muhammad Ahmed Suhail, a passionate **data scientist** and **full-stack developer**.
 I thrive on turning complex data into valuable insights and building scalable web applications.
 In this dynamic tech landscape, I'm driven by the desire to make data science accessible and to craft intuitive digital experiences.

 ## Skills